tbis-inc/TBIS/_pages/terms.md

 <strong>Sites:</strong> The Websites and any other online site, application or platform that are owned, operated or controlled by or on behalf of us or the Group from time to time and each of its related pages through which a Participant takes part in the Token Sale.

-Token Holders: persons who have applied for, and received, Tokens from the Company in accordance with this Agreement or any applicable valid private Token Sale agreement.
+<strong>Token Holders:</strong> persons who have applied for, and received, Tokens from the Company in accordance with this Agreement or any applicable valid private Token Sale agreement.

-&nbsp;

-Token or BAR Token: the cryptocurrency tokens issued to you in respect of the Network in return for Contributions and that are intended to be usable as a medium of exchange on the Network.
+<strong>Token or BAR Token:</strong> the cryptocurrency tokens issued to you in respect of the Network in return for Contributions and that are intended to be usable as a medium of exchange on the Network.

-Token Issuing Entity: The Company, a Group company or any new company commonly owned by shareholders of the Company to be established to issue the Tokens.
+<strong>Token Issuing Entity:</strong> The Company, a Group company or any new company commonly owned by shareholders of the Company to be established to issue the Tokens.

-Token Sale: the public utility token sale of Tokens, carried out to help fund the development of the Network.
+<strong>Token Sale:</strong> the public utility token sale of Tokens, carried out to help fund the development of the Network.

-Your Wallet: The Token wallet notified in writing to us by you from which Contributions are made and into which your Tokens or any return of Contributions (if applicable) will be placed in accordance with this Agreement.
+<strong>Your Wallet:</strong> The Token wallet notified in writing to us by you from which Contributions are made and into which your Tokens or any return of Contributions (if applicable) will be placed in accordance with this Agreement.

-Wallet: Your Wallet or Our Wallet.
+<strong>Wallet:</strong> Your Wallet or Our Wallet.

-Website(s): the following website: www.tokenmarket.net, www.tbis.io and any other replacement website we notify you of from time to time (and such other web addresses including RSS feeds that are owned, operated or controlled by or on behalf of us from time to time and that make available such website) and each of its related pages.
+<strong>Website(s):</strong> the following website: <a href="http://www.tokenmarket.net">www.tokenmarket.net</a>, <a href="http://www.tbis.io" target="_blank" rel="noopener">www.tbis.io</a> and any other replacement website we notify you of from time to time (and such other web addresses including RSS feeds that are owned, operated or controlled by or on behalf of us from time to time and that make available such website) and each of its related pages.

-White Paper: the TBIS white paper available at: www.tbis.io .
+<strong>White Paper:</strong> the TBIS white paper available at: <a href="http://www.tbis.io" target="_blank" rel="noopener">www.tbis.io</a> .

-3.2 In this Agreement (except where the context otherwise requires):
+<strong>3.2</strong> In this Agreement (except where the context otherwise requires):

 (a) The clause headings are included for convenience only and shall not affect the interpretation of this Agreement;